CaoShuFeng/k8s-audit-collector/README.md

 ## Non-Goals
 1. Search, analytics of audit events.
 Users should implement this themselves, if they want this feature.
 2. RBAC authentication.
-K8s-audit-collector implements access control according to the namespace of serviceaccount.
-Access control of specific kubernetes role is not supported.
+K8s-audit-collector requires remote authorizer to make decision.

 ## Story about audit events